sriram1105-m/HVAC-Indoor-Outdoor-Climate-Pipeline/README.md

 ```
 # Conclusion

 This project is more than just pipelines.
-It demonstrates how data engineering translates dorectly into operational outcomes: reducing HVAC costs, improving comfort, and ensuring real-time monitoring through **Azure-native tooling.**
+It demonstrates how data engineering translates directly into operational outcomes: reducing HVAC costs, improving comfort, and ensuring real-time monitoring through **Azure-native tooling.**

 It shows from API Ingestion, schema enforcement, and medallion layering to orchestration, anomaly detection, and SQL delivery.